GutenTech/GutenDocs/README.md

 # GutenDocs

-> API Generator using JSDoc comment data
+> CLI to generate APIs by parsing JSDoc comments from you .js and .jsx files

 ## Team